RichardBrown384/riscos-artworks-js/docs/README.md

 Note that both offsets are relative to the _start_ of the node.
 An offset of zero means that there is no previous or next entry.

-We refer to these structures as list pointer, since they are pointing to list objects.

 #### List

-The lists themselves are doubly-linked list nodes and have the following structure
+Lists are doubly-linked list nodes and have the following structure

 | Offset | Length | Content                       |
 |--------|--------|-------------------------------|